carrineblank/MicrO/README.md

 # MicrO
-An Ontology of Prokaryotic Phenotypic and Metabolic Characters, version 1.3 (released Mar 23, 2016).
+An Ontology of Prokaryotic Phenotypic and Metabolic Characters, version 1.4 (released Jan 6, 2018).

+v.
+1.4 updates:
+ChEBI temporary classes were removed and replaced with new ChEBI terms.
+Organic fermentation assay classes were ontologized to match ChEBI terminology.

 Created by Carrine E. Blank, University of Montana, fall 2013 through spring 2016.
 Co-contributors and advisors: Hong Cui (University of Arizona), Lisa Moore (University of Southern Maine), and Ramona Walls (University of Arizona).